PLEASE NOTE THAT THE DEADLINE FOR APPLYING TO THE PROGRAM IS TODAY, JANUARY 26.

 A course about beauty, its meaning and history, its connection both to innovation and to community-building, its importance as a practice of care for others and the world.

-An experience of beauty: one month in Milan, a world capital of fashion and design, and one in Siena, a perfectly preserved medieval city that included the creation of beauty as part of its original constitution.
+An experience of beauty: three weeks in Milan, a world capital of fashion and design; two weeks in Trentino, a region famous for the Dolomite mountains and for its cooperative economy; and three weeks in Siena, a perfectly preserved medieval city that every summer hosts its centuries-old horse race, the Palio.

 Outside the classroom, numerous activities and trips constitute an integral part of the course.
-Visit Palladio’s Villa La Rotonda, fashion showrooms and concept stores, the oldest surviving bank in the world, the hospital-museum Santa Maria della Scala, the Vespa scooter collection in the Piaggio Museum, Isola Bella and its Baroque palace and garden extravaganza, and contemporary cultural spaces such as the Armani Sylos, Fabrica, Fondazione Prada, and HangarBicocca.
-Taste olive oil, aged vinegar, wine, and saffron, and learn the techniques for making espresso, gelato, and hand-made pasta.
-Understand the basic procedures for branding—and actually create a logo for our program under the supervision of leading strategic designers.
-Spend a night in a castle and a few days on a lake in the Alps.
+Visit fashion showrooms and concept stores, Isola Bella and its garden extravaganza, the oldest surviving bank in the world, Renzo Piano’s eco-friendly district in Trento, and contemporary cultural spaces such as the Armani Silos, Benetton’s Fabrica, the Prada Foundation.
+Watch eight masterpieces of Italian cinema, from Fellini’s La dolce vita to Sorrentino’s La grande bellezza.
+Taste DOCG wines, DOP olive oil, and aged vinegar; learn the techniques for making espresso and for cooking meals as Italians do.
+Understand the basic procedures for branding and design a logo for our program under the supervision of leading strategic designers.
+Bike the Lucca city walls, learn the basics of rock climbing, spend a weekend on a lake in the Alps.
 Join one of Siena’s contrade and participate in the preparation for the Palio, the horse race that for centuries has taken place annually in Piazza del Campo.